crcollins/chemtools-webapp/README.md

     /chem/<NAME>.mol2

 The last molecule specific access is the png image.
-It is a very basis rendering over the overall structure of the molecule.
+It is a very basic rendering over the overall structure of the molecule.

     Single Bond     = single white line
     Aromatic Bond   = single red line